Amlanmukherjee/ai-bot/readme.md

 # Facebook Messenger Bot
 This is a simple python template that uses Flask to build a webhook for Facebook's Messenger Bot API.
-Read more in my [tutorial that uses this repository](https://tutorials.botsfloor.com/creating-your-messenger-bot-4f71af99d26b).

 The aim is to create chatbot with some added features of virtual assistant.